Basic unix commands

 Note:

-As an alternative define source /etc/profile
+As an alternative define source /etc/profile directly in ~/.profile.

 Current folder in bash prompt